University of Granada, Spain | Published: 17 March, 2017

 In “Love”, Kelly explores themes such as mother-son relationships, affection and compassion, as well as the fear of the stigmatisation of otherness.

-Kelly’s “The Tattooed” may be revealing some biographical content.
+Kelly’s “The Tattooed” may reveal some biographical content.
 The unnamed protagonist of the story is a twenty-five-year-old woman who suffers from tuberculosis.
 In her “tiny, box-like room” (Kelly 1976: 125) in the hospital she kills time reading and contemplating the romantic relationship between another patient, Mr Mathews, and the gardener.
 In the story, the illness is treated with realism but also with optimism, and the sanatorium is depicted as a refuge from which to draw strength for a new sallying forth.
 Kelly also pays particular attention to the compassion and sense of comradeship among the patients.

-Other stories of the collection, such as “The Setimentalist”, “Parasites”, or “The Vain Woman” present us with the emergence of what may be coined a “new Irish woman”.
+Other stories of the collection, such as “The Sentimentalist”, “Parasites”, or “The Vain Woman” present us with the emergence of what may be coined a “new Irish woman”.
 Although very different, these stories feature women protagonists who are somehow similar.
 The three of them are characterised by their non-conformism and share a strong sense of independence, intellectual curiosity and a more open view of sex and sexuality.

 “The Sentimentalist” tells the story of two women: the narrator, Jo, and her cousin Liza.
 Jo is a woman who is not precisely a lover of people.
 She believes that most people are deceptive and finds “children irritating, the old irritable and the middle aged merely opinionated” (Kelly 1976: 27).
 She has isolated herself from society and lives on her own in a cottage with the aim of writing a book that will “put all those foreign male philosophers to shame” (32).
-While she finds the nationalist fervour tedious, Liza is a fervent nationalist who “threw herself totally into the Gaelic revival” (28).
-The story examines the relationship between the English and the Irish—Liza’s deceased parents were English and the family used to live in England)—, and issues of colonialism, such as the imposition of a particular language.
-Jo describes how she and her family attempted to copy Liza’s English accent while the little girl attempted to acquire Gaelic.
+While Jo finds the nationalist fervour tedious, Liza is a fervent nationalist who “threw herself totally into the Gaelic revival” (28).
+The story examines the relationship between the English and the Irish—Liza’s deceased parents were English and the family used to live in England—, and issues of colonialism, such as the imposition of a particular language.
+Jo describes how her family enthusiastically tried to copy Liza’s English accent while the little girl attempted to acquire Gaelic.
 While Liza eagerly tries to revive the Gaelic language, Jo believes that

 English has been imposed on us, for historical reasons, I accept it and consider it adequate for my needs, a vehicle for communicating thought.
 I concede that I may have lost something, subtleties of expression more in keeping with my cultural background, not to mention the heritage of tradition which is difficult to translate adequately.
 However, I have always been a pragmatist and I accept the reality of conquest.
 (28)

 Later in the story, Liza claims that Gaelic Ireland was dead and that instead of fighting for the nationalist cause she should have fought for political power.
 When Liza tells her cousin that her house, which she had used as a school for young people to learn Gaelic culture and language, is going to be demolished, Jo abandons her non-involvement and takes up the campaign for her cousin to keep her home.
 Liza becomes a heroine; a symbol of “the integrity of the past standing against the hollow men of the present” (33).
 However, following her death, her house is demolished anyway.
-The story explores how life for women became even more constricting since the founding of the Irish Free State, and remarks the importance for women to put the gender struggle before the nationalist one.
-Kelly mentions organised groups such as the Gaelic League or the Cumann na mBan and, through Jo’s view, posits that these can mean the “death of the individual” and therefore “retard human development” (29).
+According to Igman (2007: 204), the story explores how life for women became even more constricting since the founding of the Irish Free State, and remarks the importance for women to put the gender struggle before the nationalist one.
+Kelly mentions organised groups such as the Gaelic League and the Cumann na mBan and, through Jo’s view, posits that these can mean the “death of the individual” and therefore “retard human development” (29).
 Jo contends that

 one person, standing alone, against the convention of her times, must, if she applies herself, learn wisdom, fortitude and knowledge, and provide the vital link between the generations which must lead to the ennoblement of all womankind.
 (29)